v-sbradley/bacx-pr/topics/tv-technical-videos.md

 1. When you are planning your videos, fill out the following form: [Product demo video request form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR9b5wR1zDLRMp9sYA_S9dMJURTJYNkNWR1FLRDNCV1FGSUNENEVPUkNMVi4u)
 2. Ping Abhinav and Renee.
 3. Abhinav and Renee will review the form and ask for script revisions, if any.
-    Once they approve the script, you can record your video.
+    Once they approve the script, you can record your video. <br>
     **Note:** If you don't have Camtasia yet, you can work on getting it while your script is reviewed.
 4. Record the video using Camtasia.
 5. Abhinav edits the video.